• Skip to primary navigation

 The Holiday Lights meeting plan features games, group activities, songs, and more to help Cub Scouts learn about other cultures and traditions.

 Many of our holiday traditions this month involve lights—the star of Bethlehem, miracle of the lamps, the morning star that enlightened Buddha, the bonfires at yule.
 We show respect for the customs of others by sharing our holiday traditions with the pack and den: lights on a Christmas tree, candles on a menorah for Hanukkah, or on a Kwanzaa kinara.
-Boys can light the way this month by brightening someone’s holiday season while learning more about how others celebrate this season.
+We can light the way this month by brightening someone’s holiday season while learning more about how others celebrate this season.

 As a pack or den, visit a nursing home, preschool, or children’s ward, and sing holiday favorites.
 Conclude your outing by sharing cookies decorated by the boys.
 Help those less fortunate with a service project or toy drive.
 How about a holiday dessert pot luck?
 Each family can bring a traditional dessert to share at the pack meeting.